yryMax/SafeSpeech/README.md

 \[[Demo Page](https://wxzyd123.github.io/safespeech)\]

+Paper is comming soon...

 ## Setup
 We tested our experiments on Ubuntu 20.04.
-And at least one GPU is needed.
+At least one GPU is needed with CUDA version 12.x.

 The required dependencies can be installed by running the following: